The Xometry app works best with JavaScript enabled!

 4. Repetitive Work Can Disenfranchise Employees: Often staff will quickly become bored of carrying out repetitive tasks.
 This can lead to high staff turnover which can result in downtime and recruitment costs.

-5. More Product Recalls: Any quality issues will likely be replicated in each product.
+5. Risk of Product Recalls: Any quality issues will likely be replicated in each product.
 The product may be sold many thousands of times before the realization that the product is faulty, resulting in large product recalls.

 Xometry provides a wide range of manufacturing capabilities and other value-added services for all of your prototyping and production needs.
 Visit our website to learn more or to request a free, no-obligation quote.